Create, edit and publish RSS and iTunes podcast feeds

 New in Feeder 3

 Feeder 3 gets a brand new look with thumbnails and previews in the list, Markdown editing and autosave.
-Feeder’s library can work safely with cloud storage services, and feeds can be shared with others in a self-contained format that preserves all the publishing settings.
-There are many other new features and improvements too, like a global link search and replace, Quick Look previews for enclosure uploads, the ability to hide the sidebar, improved HTML editing and more.
+Feeder’s library can work safely with cloud storage services, and feeds can be shared with others in a self-contained format that preserves all the settings.
+A new Share extension makes it easy to add links from other apps.
+There are many other new features and improvements too, like a global link search and replace, Quick Look previews for enclosure uploads, improved HTML editing and more.

 Get Started Quickly